Rok driving a motorbike through Zanzibar’s tropical scenery, Tanzania travel, African Big Tour

 I was tired of Africa at the end of my long overland trip from Europe.
 Apart from seeking relaxation on the beaches of Zanzibar, my sole desire was to return home.
 As a result, I didn’t explore Tanzania in depth, as someone might do, when considering the country as an individual destination.

-It is quite feasible for anyone to easily dedicate two weeks to visiting national parks, exploring picturesque villages, Tanganyika lake and other attractions.
-I expect to revisit Tanzania at some point to explore further and visit places that were not part of my journey in 2024.
+It is quite feasible for anyone to easily spend two weeks enjoying national parks, exploring picturesque villages, Tanganyika Lake, and other attractions.
+There are plenty of things to do and highlights to see.
+I expect to revisit Tanzania at some point to explore further and visit places that weren’t part of my journey in 2005.